Why is reclaimed wood better than new wood?

 Will Real Antique Wood remove my old barn, farm house, or other antique structure?

 If a you have an antique structure like a barn, old factory, or farm house that needs to be dismantled, Real Antique Wood will be happy to assess the value and quality of the materials that can be reclaimed and recycled.
 We typically remove all of the wood and some metal from the site, leaving just the foundation.
 We clean the site and leave just the foundation and stone.
 Let us assess the value of your antique structure which will continue to live on for generations to come in homes, offices, and businesses.
-Contact us at 973-923-3273 or firstname.lastname@example.org
+Contact us with pictures of your structure at email@example.com.

 Does Real Antique Wood work with Interior Designers and Architects?

-We welcome design and construction professionals of all kinds!
-We are happy to work with your designer, contractor, or architect.
-We will assist them with our input, expertise, custom fabrication, and wood samples.
-We also offer fabrication, installation, and finishing of staircase components, fireplace mantels, facades, and beams.
+YES!
+We welcome design and construction professionals of all kinds.
+We are happy to work with designers, contractors, and architects.
+We will assist you with our input, expertise, custom fabrication, and wood samples.